seungjoohan/seungjoohan.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Model estimates depth, so I can look at model's prediction of how my walking pose looks like from side view.
+    Model estimates z coordinate as well, so I can look at model's prediction of how my walking pose looks like from side view.
 </div>